rnpbr/opennetworking-docs/docs/en/Guias/Netbox/Render_Templates/index.md

 To add local templates, follow these steps:

 1. Access NetBox and go to **Provisioning > Configuration Templates > Add**.
 2. Add a name, a description, and in **Data**, enter the Jinja2 code of the template you want to add.
-Fill in the other assignments as needed.
+Fill in the other attributes as needed.

 Here is an example of a generic Jinja2 template: